zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 Some common capabilities should (not must) be put into the MFE environment:
-- UI components
+- UI components: UI components with consistent design principles will make the whole app like one.
-- Configuration
-- Router
-- Authentication and authorization
-- Network
-- Cache
+- Configuration: Host common configuration for the whole app.
+- Router: A router is a common way to handle communication with different MFEs.
+- Authentication and authorization: Very common util that the app should be login once and share the authorized status.
+- Network: Some team extracts this as well.
+- Cache: Team can use cache to reduce duplicated API requests.
 - Analytics tracking
 - Logger and monitor system integration
-- Create MFE App
-...
+- Create MFE App: A good command-line interface tool will help the team to rump up the codebase with the pipeline.

 It's a good way to create a team to focus on MFE environment setup And make MFEs team easier.